API Reference

 class weasyprint.text.fonts.FontConfiguration

-A FreeType font configuration.
+A Fontconfig font configuration.

 Keep a list of fonts, including fonts installed on the system, fonts installed for the current user, and fonts referenced by cascading stylesheets.